Aline-CROIRE/Aline-CROIRE/README.md

 # 👋 Hi there, I'm Aline NIYONIZERA

-I'm a passionate full-stack web developer from Rwanda 🇷🇼.
-I love building powerful, clean, and accessible web and mobile applications.
+I'm a passionate full-stack web developer from Rwanda 🇷🇼 I love building powerful, clean, and accessible web and mobile applications.

 ---

 ## 🚀 About Me

-- 🌱 Currently learning **React Native** for mobile app development.
+- 🌱 Currently learning **React Native** for mobile app development
-- 💻 Focused on **JavaScript, React, Node.js & MongoDB**.
+- 💻 Focused on **JavaScript, React, Node.js & MongoDB**
-- 🤝 Open to collaboration on **open-source and real-world projects**.
+- 🤝 Open to collaboration on **open-source and real-world projects**
 - 📫 Reach me at: **niyocroirealine@gmail.com**

 ---